okfnepal/ODD-seed-fund/README.md

 # Open Data Day 2021 - Seed Funding
-A collection of deliverables and resources developed by using the Open Data Day 2021 seed funding.
-The project intended to raise participation and awareness on open data and it's impacts.
-The team members and mentors brainstormed the ideas to make use of available resources, datas accessible and open.
-Mapping of Local bodies, Reports Mapping, Datasets Mapping and collections were done.
+A collection of deliverables and resources developed by the ODD 2021 team using the seed funding.

+The project intended to raise local participation in using open data and aware them of its impacts.
+The team members and mentors brainstormed ideas to make use of available resources and data.
+Mapping and harvest of Local bodies, reports and datasets Mapping were carried out.

 ### Team Members
 - Tez Prashad Oli